 So, the first thing you want to do is see a doctor.
 If you’re a newbie, you may not be familiar with your options for medical treatment.

-But, if you have an injury, you’ll want to talk to a physical therapist or an orthopedic surgeon.
-They’ll have different opinions on how to deal with the problem and what to do next.
+But if you have an injury, you should talk to a physical therapist or an orthopedic surgeon.
+They will have different opinions on how to deal with the problem and what to do next.

 My advice is to see a physical therapist first.
 They’ll evaluate your situation and determine your best course of action.